liukai1919/SQL-Project/starting_with_data.md

 distinct v2productname as productname,
 	ana.pageviews
 FROM
-	all_sessions als join (select * from analytics where units_sold is null) as ana on als.fullvisitorid = ana.fullvisitorid and als.visitid = ana.visitid
+	all_sessions als join (select * from analytics where units_sold is null) as ana -- speed up the query on als.fullvisitorid = ana.fullvisitorid and als.visitid = ana.visitid
 WHERE
 	ana.pageviews IS NOT NULL
 	AND productquantity IS NULL